-The new Citadel Water Pot is for sale, which I noticed at my local game store (LGS).
+The Citadel Water Pot is an attractive hobby product, which I noticed at my local game store (LGS).
 On a whim, I bought it because of the unique aesthetic that caught my eye.
-For the water pot’s price, I did think it was a tad expensive for what amounts to a cup for cleaning brushes.
-But, after using it for a bit, I am now highly-recommending this water pot.
+For the water pot’s price, I thought it was a tad expensive.
+But, after a using the water pot in multiple projects, I am now highly-recommending the Citadel Water Pot.
+Here’s why!

 Here’s my review of why the Citadel Water Pot is your next hobby purchase.